Ryan-Sheehan/gallery/_posts/2018-8-24-pointpickup.md

 During my time at the actual office, my major project was to involve taking 20 or so wireframes outlining the new website design and implementing them.

 As I came closer to finishing most of these, I knew I wasn't the biggest fan of the current landing page design so I went and got permission to draft up some ideas of my own.
-This is what the proposed page looked like:
+This is what the currently proposed page looked like:

 {% include image.html path="pointpickup/current-design.png" path-detail="pointpickup/current-design.png" alt="" %}